CassieMarie0728/my-awesomeness/README.md

 - [ChristianLempa/boilerplates](https://github.com/ChristianLempa/boilerplates) - Create reusable templates and turn them into configurable workloads for homelabs and self-hosted infrastructure.
 Free and Open-Source.
 - [CodingRanjith/hackingtoolkit](https://github.com/CodingRanjith/hackingtoolkit) - ALL IN ONE Hacking Tool For Hackers, Penetration Tester and Cybersecurity.
 New Version Beginner to Advanced Tool.
 This Tool is made for educational purpose only !
 Author will not be responsible for any misuse of this toolkit !
 - [CursorTouch/Windows-MCP](https://github.com/CursorTouch/Windows-MCP) - MCP Server for Computer Use in Windows
+- [Cyber-Dioxide/CyberPhish](https://github.com/Cyber-Dioxide/CyberPhish) - A heavily armed customizable phishing tool for educational purpose only
+- [Cyber-Dioxide/Phone_Reader](https://github.com/Cyber-Dioxide/Phone_Reader) - Get information of any phone number.
+A simple color full tool in python3 for extracting information.
+- [Cyber-Dioxide/Wifi-Brute](https://github.com/Cyber-Dioxide/Wifi-Brute) - A tool to crack a wifi password with a help of wordlist.
+This may take long to crack a wifi depending upon number of passwords your wordlist contains.
+Also it is slower as compared to social media accounts cracking.
+I've made enough efforts to make it as fast as possible
 - [Danitilahun/n8n-workflow-templates](https://github.com/Danitilahun/n8n-workflow-templates) - A professionally organized collection of 2,053 n8n workflows with a lightning-fast documentation system that provides instant search, analysis, and browsing capabilities.
 - [DavidMGilbert/btc-hack](https://github.com/DavidMGilbert/btc-hack) - An automated bitcoin wallet generator that brute forces random wallet addresses by checking their balance in real-time using an online API .
 - [DedSecInside/TorBot](https://github.com/DedSecInside/TorBot) - Dark Web OSINT Tool